Angad04755/Angad04755/README.md

 <p align="center">
-Frontend Developer with hands-on experience building web applications using React.js, and TypeScript.
-Specialized in performance optimization, SEO-oriented architecture, and predictable state management.
-Developed reusable component systems to enhance maintainability, and development efficiency.
+Frontend Developer with experience building web applications using React.js, TypeScript, and modern frontend tools.
+Worked on developing reusable components, integrating APIs, and improving application performance through efficient rendering and code optimization.
+Comfortable collaborating in team environments and focused on building clean, maintainable, and user-friendly applications while continuously learning new technologies.
 </p>

 ---